FLClab/2-Species-SPLIT-STED/README.md

 ###  Histograms
 Curve fitting of FLIM histograms
-- `IRF measurement_Gaussfit.py`: Fits a gaussian function onto the histogram of an IRF measruement (imaging a sample of gold nanoparticles)
+- `IRF measurement_Gaussfit_PhasorCentroid.py`: Fits a gaussian function onto the histogram of an IRF measruement (imaging a sample of gold nanoparticles).
+Also returns the centroid of the IRF's phasor distribution which is used to calibrate the phasors.
 - `Hist_monoexp_MLE_foreground.py`: Sums histograms of all pixels in the foreground of a FLIM image and fits a single exponential function to the data using MLE error estimation
 - `Hist_monoexp_MLE_foreground_AllFolder.py`: Same as **Hist_monoexp_MLE_foreground** but repeats for all the FLIM images in a folder and saves results to a csv file.
 - `Hist_monoexp_MLE_pixelwise.py`: Fits a single exponential function to the histogram of every pixel in an image data using MLE error estimation.